swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 But, there are others which will cause a non-trivial source break to patch holes in the concurrency model, for example:

 - The set of `deinit`s accepted by the compiler for actors and GAICs will be narrowed.
-- GAICs will have data-race protections applied to their `init`s, which narrows the set of acceptable `init` declarations.
+- GAICs will have data-race protections applied to their non-isolated `init`s, which slightly narrows the set of acceptable `init` declarations.
 - Global-actor isolation on stored-property members of an actor type are prohibited.
 - Stored-property members that are still permitted to have global-actor isolation applied to them cannot have a default value.